100% Free Information

 How to Qualify a Contractor

 After a disaster, contractors appear quickly.
-Some are excellent.
-Some are not.
 Before hiring anyone, ask for their license number and verify it with your state licensing board.
 Ask for three references from recent similar jobs and actually call them.
+Get everything in writing.
+Never pay more than a small deposit upfront.

 How to Qualify an Attorney